scikit-hep/awkward/CONTRIBUTING.md

 You can request a review from one of us or just comment in GitHub that you want a review and we'll see it.
 Only one review is required to be allowed to merge a pull request.
 We'll work with you to get it into shape.

-If you're waiting for a response and haven't heard in a few days, it's more likely that we forgot/got distracted/thought someone else was reviewing it/thought we were waiting on you, rather than the other way around—just write another comment to remind us.
+If you're waiting for a response and haven't heard in a few days, it's possible that we forgot/got distracted/thought someone else was reviewing it/thought we were waiting on you, rather than the other way around—just write another comment to remind us.

 ### Becoming a regular committer